touka2014/hide-logos-extension/README.md

 ## 📖 Overview

-**Focus Mode** is a comprehensive browser extension built to minimize visual distractions and preventing "shoulder surfing."
+**Hide Logos** is a comprehensive browser extension built to minimize visual distractions and preventing "shoulder surfing."
 Whether you are working in a public cafe or sharing your screen, this tool allows you to mask the visual identity of specific websites (like YouTube, X/Twitter, Gmail) and disguise the browser tab to look like a generic "New Tab."

 It features a clean popup interface with granular controls, allowing users to toggle features independently.